This is the privacy notice of Bristol Autism Support. In this document, “we”, “our”, or “us” refer to Bristol Autism Support.

 - Your right to data portability – You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

 Please contact us at email@example.com if you wish to make a request.

 Except as set out below, we do not share, or sell, or disclose to a third party, any information collected by Bristol Autism Support.

 We may collect, use, store and transfer different kinds of personal data about you.
 We have collated these into groups as follows:

 - Your identity: includes information such as first name, last name, title, date of birth, and other identifiers that you may have provided after 25 May 2018.

 - Your contact information: includes information such as billing address, delivery address, email address, telephone numbers and any other information you have given to us for the purpose of communication or delivery of goods purchased.

-- Transaction data: includes details about payments or communications to and from you and information about products and services you have purchased from us.
+- Transaction data: includes details about payments or communications to and from you and information about products and services you have used or purchased from us.

 - Technical data: includes you internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.